msaroufim/MLblog/_posts/2015-02-14-quantum-computers-can-simulate-classical-computers.md

 ### Epilogue
 Good news is that quantum computers could probably run your favorite videogame.
 This is however not the most interesting property of quantum computers, if there is any interest then I can probably have some followup posts on Grover's search algorithm and Shor's factoring algorithm.
 If you can't wait then I'd highly recommend Chapter in 10.
 Although those are arguably the most well known quantum algorithms there are many results that are incredibly funky and I'd recommend you check out http://www.cse.ucsd.edu/theory_reading_group for some inspiration.
 see how to add links and references in the end.
 The two big open questions are perhaps: can quantum computers actually be built?
 If they can, can they solve more problems than classical computers?
-Nobody knows, but as Aaronson would say: all possibilities are equally intriguing since either we learn some pretty fundamental limitations of phyics or we get swanky new quantum computers.
+The complexity theory community seems to think so.
+As Aaronson would say: all possibilities are equally intriguing since either we learn some pretty fundamental limitations of phyics or we get swanky new quantum computers.

 http://cseweb.ucsd.edu/~dasgupta/book/index.html>Chapter 10